Lekhansh/datasciencecoursera/README.md

 ## Breif Description of the Original Data source

-The data is provided as a part of this assignment and is available at: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip - automatic!
+The data is provided as a part of this assignment and is available at: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-An understanding of the source and purpose of original data can be obtained from: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones - automatic! and, from the Readme file downloaded along with the dataset.
+An understanding of the source and purpose of original data can be obtained from: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones and, from the Readme file downloaded along with the dataset.
 In summary, there are two similar datsets provided - train and test.
 Each dataset consists of numerous summary measures (like mean, SD, median) of raw observations obtained through a smartphone while subjects engaged in six types of activities.
 The data is normalised and is thus unitless.

 ## Task given in the assignment (verbatim):